 I also think that having fudge options is excellent for taste as well.
 Can you imagine creating a charcuterie board full of just fudge?
 I’m talking chocolate fudge, fruit-flavored fudge, peanut butter fudge…the works!

 Since I’m all about white chocolate this year, it makes sense to focus on this simple homemade fudge recipe instead.
 We did this at Christmas time with a sprinkle of peppermint flakes in and on top for a holiday twist.
-You can try this version of peppermint fudge too.
+You can try this version of microwave peppermint fudge too.